GSA/digitalgov.gov/content/posts/2014-06-26-broadcasting-board-of-governors-relay-tool.md

 ---
+url: /2014/06/26/broadcasting-board-of-governors-relay-tool/
 date: 2014-06-26 2:10:30 -0400
-title: 'Broadcasting Board of Governors Use &amp;#8220;Relay&amp;#8221; Tool to Cover the World Cup'
+title: 'Broadcasting Board of Governors Use &#8220;Relay&#8221; Tool to Cover the World Cup'
 summary: 'World Cup fever, everyone&amp;#8217;s got it&mdash;even the Broadcasting Board of Governors&amp;#8216;&nbsp;(BBG) Voice of America has reporters covering the event.
-For this year’s World Cup, VOA has teamed up with the Office of Digital and Design Innovation (a digital team inside the'
+For this year&rsquo;s World Cup, VOA has teamed up with the Office of Digital and Design Innovation (a digital team inside the'
-authors: [jparcell]
+authors:
+  - jparcell
 categories:
   - Content
   - Mobile